 No 4: The Front-Mounted WeeRide Kangaroo Child Bike Seat

 The front-mounted WeeRide Kangaroo Child Bike Seat is another highly rated front-mounted child bike seat, and is rated to carry children up to 40 pounds.
 The WeeRide Kangaroo Child bike seat has several great features, including very thick seat and back padding, adjustable footrests, and a plush headrest in the front for nap time.
-The video below highlights the features, including the fact that this seat is mounted to the seat post and the headset, while resting on the cross bar, making it very secure.
+The seat is mounted to the seat post and the headset, while resting on the cross bar, making it very secure.

 The video above makes much of the advantages of a front-mounted seat compared to a rear-mounted seat.
 While there certainly are some advantages, the reality is that the choice of rear or front mounting really comes down to the age and size of the child.
 Once your child is about two years old, you are probably both going to be more comfortable having her or him in a rear-mounted bike seat or a bike trailer.

 A very common way to transport small kids on bikes is with a bike trailer, as in the photo below.
 You can also see this kind of device from minute 3:20 in the first video above.

 - You can transport more than one child, as shown in the photo above.

 - You can transport kids of varying ages.
 As most people tend to have kids who are NOT the same ages, this can be handy!

 - There is no load on your bike, so the balance of your bike is not affected.
 Some people are more bothered by this aspect than others.
 Maggie always likes a basket on the front of her bikes, but that front-weighted feeling makes me feel less in control of the bike, and I really don’t like it.
 This tends to be a personal thing.
 However, it is the reason that I only ever use a bike trailer, not a front or rear child bike seat, to transport kids.